 There are plenty of hotels right at the park’s entrance, so you may want to stay there for a night to quickly enter the park in the morning.
 You can also check out Playa Espadilla, which is a short walk away.

 In Quepos, the lovely Gaia Hotel and Reserve has a wonderful restaurant, La Luna, with gorgeous sunset views.
 We also enjoyed some R&R with massages at the tranquil Raindrop Spa.
-We also went for an amazing kayak trip through the mangroves.
+Plus, our kayaking trip through the mangroves was absolutely unforgettable.